quanterall/HaskellMaterials/basics/05-error-handling.md

    either `FileDoesNotExist FilePath`, `PermissionDeniedForFile FilePath` or `UnknownIOError IOException`.

-3. Make the type you defined for your error information an instance of `Exception` and instead of returning it, use `throwM` to throw it.
+3. Make the type you defined for your error an instance of `Exception` and instead of returning it, use `throwM` to throw it.

+4. Create a function that, using error handling functions, gets a handle to a file.
+If the file does not exist, create it and return the handle.
+What is the fundamental difference between this function and the ones created in the previous exercises?

 ### Reading more